 Q: I was injured in an automobile accident.
 Medicare paid my medical bills for that, but now I can’t get my case settled.
 Why not?

-A: Many factors can make it difficult for a plaintiff such as you to be compensated for your injuries, but one has to do with the way in which Medicare has begun to enforce its subrogation rights.
+A: Many factors can make it difficult for a plaintiff such as you to be compensated for your injuries, but one has to do with the way in which Medicare enforces its subrogation rights.

 Q: What is subrogation?